 Both recipes lend a tremendous helping hand for vanquishing Hyrule’s toughest enemies.
 You can find a bountiful harvest of durian and bananas near Faron Tower after every Blood Moon.

 But don’t run off just yet.
-I’ve got useful information that’ll make those stock recipes look like slop from a Hateno fast food joint.
+I’ve gathered information that’ll make those stock recipes look like slop from a Hateno fast food joint.

 Most ingredients will hint toward their added effect by the names they’ve been given: